-Since technology has automated and disrupted so many aspects of our day-to-day lives, it stands to reason that recruitment has not been exempt as well.
-In a time when applying for jobs just takes one click and is easier than ever before, top employers will often find themselves swamped with large volumes of applicants.
+With technology automating and disrupting so many aspects of our day-to-day lives, it stands to reason that even recruitment has not been exempted.
+In a time when applying for jobs is easier than ever before with just one click, top employers often find themselves swamped with large volumes of applications.
 Many have ended up turning to software to help make the process more manageable.

 What does an ATS do?

-But it’s also important to know that ATS software is far from perfect!
-Their filtering criteria may only search for exact words, rejecting valid similar terms which they have not been programmed to recognise.
-Text recognition software is especially error-prone too, and may even fail to read entire documents at times.
+However, the ATS software is far from perfect.
+Their filtering criteria sometimes only searches for exact words, and text recognition software is quite prone to errors.
+It may even fail to read entire documents at times!

-Stay close to a standard chronological CV format.
-When choosing section headings, avoid uncommon terms like “Publications”, “Accomplishments”, or “Affiliations” – the ATS may not recognise those.
-Instead, use more common headings like “Professional Experience”, “Skills”, “Education”, and “Qualifications”, among others.
+Stay close to a standard chronological resume format.
+When choosing section headings, avoid uncommon words – the ATS may not recognise those.
+Instead, use more common ones like “Professional Experience”, “Skills”, “Education”, and “Qualifications”.

-Finally, before submitting your CV, check if the system allows you to submit your file in Word doc format instead of just PDF.
-Although you should be sending PDFs to human recruiters, upload a Word doc to the ATS if you can instead.
+Finally, before submitting your resume, check if you can submit your file in Word doc instead of PDF.
+Although you should send PDFs to human recruiters, give ATS Word docs if you can instead.
 Text recognition software is especially prone to errors when trying to read PDFs!